liaowow/d3-masterclass/README.md

 - When we want to synchronize adding and removing elements with animations
 - When we might interrupt halfway through a transition
 - When we want a custom animation (for example, we could write a custom interpolator for changing text that adds new letters one-by-one)

+### Types of Data
+- Qualitative: Usually a **string**
+  - Binary (ex. raining/not raining)
+  - Nominal (ex. sunny, cloudy, windy)
+  - Ordinal (ex. not windy/windy/very windy)
+- Quantitative: Usually a **number**
+  - Discrete (ex.
+10 people)
+  - Continuous (ex.
+70 degrees, 74.1 degrees)

+### Tips for Effective, Intuitive Charts
+- Simplify
+  - After you finish creating a chart, give it a critical look and ask yourself, "Is everything on here necessary?"
+If the answer is no, remove the cruft!
+No need to overwhelm your reader.
+- Annotate in-place
+  - In-place annotations put the description as close as possible, which prevents forcing the reader to look back and forth between elements.
+- Add enhancements (but not too many)
+  - Check to see if you can enhance your chart to help create insights.
+For example, if the goal of your chart is to show trends, consider adding a trend or reference line to make any patterns more apparent.